7 Hours / 7 CEs

 On Demand | Self-Paced Professional Training

-This on-demand professional training program on Becoming a Transformational Therapist: Introducing Accelerated Experiential Dynamic Psychotherapy (AEDP) is presented by Jonathan Peretz, PsyD.
+This on-demand professional training program on Introducing Accelerated Experiential Dynamic Psychotherapy (AEDP) is presented by Jonathan Peretz, PsyD.

 Rooted in the short-term psychodynamic tradition but informed by contemporary attachment theory, affective neuroscience, somatic approaches, and transformational studies, Accelerated Experiential Dynamic Psychotherapy (AEDP) seeks to help clients traverse difficult emotional and relational experiences to release blocked energy and regain resources.
 Through lectures, clinical videos, and experiential exercises, participants learn the basic elements of AEDP’s transformational approach and develop a clear understanding of the affective and relational change mechanisms at the heart of this contemporary model.